Aidenclark-github/AI/Chapter-homeworks.md

 ```

 ## Chapter 5 - Alpha-beta pruning
 This is not a programming activity, you will solve it in paper (or in computer, if you prefer).
 For the following game tree show the values of α and β for all the non-leaf nodes (task 1) and show which nodes/sub-tree will be pruned (task 2) by the Alpha-Beta pruning algorithm.
+Assume that MAX plays first at node A.

 * Lectures: [Alpha-beta pruning algorithm](https://www.youtube.com/watch?v=n6mbgKICrVU)